 Pastoral care has always been a priority in the parish, whether from the rector of the day, or from congregational members to each other, and, most recently, from designated staff.

 The Bible likens God’s church to a building, not one made out of sandstone but rather living stones – people!
 Over the years the people of St Swithun’s have experienced growth, challenges, blessing, earthquake and renewal.
 Our building may now be heritage-listed but the people who meet there remain as we always have been: a collection of ‘living stones’ still being fashioned by our heavenly Maker.

-If you’d like to know more about the history of St Swithun’s, copies of the book Living Stones: St Swithun’s Pymble by Marcia Cameron are available from the church office.
+If you would like to know more about the history of St Swithun's copies of the book Living Stones: St Swithun's Pymble, by Dr. Marcia Cameron are available from the church office.

 The Story of the St Swithun‘s Carriage Lights

 There was a great sense of joy when St Swithun's Pymble became a Parish in its own right in December 1920.
 The church building was a little wooden hall and all services were held there until 1940 when the new stone church building was completed on its present site as the Second World War raged across Europe.